 us since 2016

-PRINCE2 builds on the waterfall framework.
+PRINCE2 builds on the waterfall model.
 The Waterfall framework has phases, and the creators of the PRINCE2 conceptualized project stages on that.

-The PRINCE2 framework expresses the project stages in terms of principles.
+The PRINCE2 project management framework expresses the project stages in terms of principles.
 This framework has the following 7 principles:

 (A) Starting the project;